 Tread depth refers to the amount of tread remaining on a tire.
 This is calculated by measuring the distance between the top of the tread block to the bottom of the tread void.
-This number is normally displayed in 32nds of an inch, but can also be measured in millimeters.
+This number is normally displayed in 32nds of an inch but can also be measured in millimeters.
 The amount of tread remaining on a tire impacts handling, traction, and stopping distance.
 As a tire wears and the tread depth is reduced, these characteristics begin to diminish.
 This effect is amplified when driving in adverse conditions such as wet or slick roads.

 Tire Aging Safety

 After a point, the tire’s ability to carry weight is reduced and it could potentially fail.
 Even if a tire has never been put into service or has very little use, it has still been exposed to time and elements causing its integrity to be compromised.

 Most tire and automobile manufacturers recommend replacing your tires between 6 and 10 years.
-At Discount Tire, we recommend replacing any tire that is 6 years or more past the date of manufacture, and will not service tires that are 10 years or more past the date of manufacture.
+At America's Tire, we recommend replacing any tire that is 6 years or more past the date of manufacture and will not service tires that are 10 years or more past the date of manufacture.

-Learn more about Tire Aging
+- Learn more about tire aging.

-Read a study conducted by the NHTSA on Tire Aging
+- Read a study conducted by the NHTSA on tire aging.

 Tire Inflation Safety and Load Capacity

-America's Tire recommends you refer to your owners manual or vehicle placard to find the correct tire inflation for your vehicle.
+You must check your air pressure often to prevent driving on under-inflated tires.
+America's Tire recommends you refer to your owner’s manual or vehicle placard to find the correct tire inflation for your vehicle.

 Routine Tire Maintenance

-Proper and Timely tire maintenance is crucial to safety.
+Proper and timely tire maintenance is crucial to safety.
 All of the tires on your vehicle should be inspected, inflated, and rotated on a routine basis.

 Check your air pressure every month.
 Inflating your tires will ensure they have the proper air pressure to sustain the weight of your vehicle.
 As mentioned before, an under-inflated tire highly increases the chance of tire failure.

-- Rotate your tires every 6000-8000 miles.
+Rotate your tires every 6,000-8,000 miles.
 Rotating your tires helps prolong tread life, thus maximizing the handling, traction, and stopping capabilities of your tires.
 This also requires removing the tire from the vehicle which allows for a more thorough tire inspection.